-Take a code which achieves the symmetric capacity of $W'$.
+Take a code that achieves the symmetric capacity of $W'$.
 Then, we can use this code to achieve the capacity of $W$ via the mapping $f$.

-The above scheme works under the assumption that we are able to construct codes which achieve the symmetric capacity for any given input alphabet size.
+The above scheme works under the assumption that we can construct codes that achieve the symmetric capacity for any given input alphabet size.
+Note that this can be done, e.g., with $q$-ary polar codes \cite{STA09}.
 Sometimes it is more convenient to achieve this goal indirectly by using only binary codes.
-Indeed, suppose that the channel and, therefore, the optimal input distribution change for some reason.
-In this case, we might have to change the alphabet ${\mathcal V}$, and, if we code directly on ${\mathcal V}$, we will have to change the code itself.
+Indeed, suppose that the channel changes for some reason.
+Then, the optimal input distribution also changes, and we might have to change the alphabet ${\mathcal V}$.
+If we code directly on ${\mathcal V}$, we will also have to change the code itself.
 If the code needs to be implemented in hardware, this might not be convenient.
 However, if we manage to use the same binary code and only modify some preprocessing steps, then it is easy to accomplish any required change in the input distribution.
-This approach can be detailed as follows.